Robert Martinson: Life and career

 Martinson was born on May 19, 1927, in Minneapolis, Minnesota to Magnus Constantine Martinson and Gwendolyn A. Gagnon.
 He received his degrees – BA (1949), MA (1953), PhD (1968) – from the University of California, Berkeley.

 In 1959 he ran for mayor of Berkeley, California as the Socialist Party candidate.

 Martinson was a participant in the 1961 Freedom Riders, spending over a month in two Mississippi jails, and wrote about his experience for The Nation.
 He also wrote a longer academic study of the group dynamics within his cohort of imprisoned Freedom Riders.
 His incarceration generated his interest in penology.

 He married Rita J. Carter on September 18, 1961, in San Francisco, California.

-Martinson's investigation with Douglas Lipton and Judith Wilks regarding rehabilitation of inmates in prison had been commissioned in 1966 by the New York State Governor's Commission on Criminal Offenders.
-It covered 231 earlier studies, dated from 1945 to 1967.
+Martinson's investigation with Douglas Lipton and Judith Wilks regarding the rehabilitation of inmates in prison had been commissioned in 1966 by the New York State Governor's Commission on Criminal Offenders.
+It covered 231 earlier studies, dating from 1945 to 1967.
 Their first draft had been completed in 1970, but because the results were considered unsuitable, the report was initially suppressed.
 It later became available after an unrelated court case.